Get Your Teen Screened for Depression

 - Refer your teen to a therapist or doctor with special training in helping young people with emotional or behavioral problems

-- Talk about medicines or other treatments — like talk therapy — that could help your teen manage their depression
+- Talk about medicines and other treatments — like talk therapy — that can help your teen manage their depression

 - Order tests to check for other health problems

 Make sure to include your teen when you make any decisions about treatment.

 Take steps to protect your teen’s mental health.

 Talk to your teen’s doctor about depression screening.

 Ask the doctor to screen your child for depression.
 If you’re worried about your teen, be sure to let the doctor know.
 Find out what services are available in case your teen needs treatment.

 Under the Affordable Care Act, insurance plans must cover depression screening for teens.
 Depending on your insurance plan, you may be able to get your child screened at no cost to you.
 Check with your insurance company to find out more.

 Your teen may also qualify for free or low-cost health insurance through Medicaid or the Children's Health Insurance Program (CHIP).
 Learn more about coverage options for your family.

 If you don't have insurance, you may still be able to get free or low-cost depression screening.
 Find a health center near you and ask about depression screening.